 *Ensure the student complies with any employer requirements regarding safety and PPE at the workplace as necessary (e.g. steel-toed shoes, prohibited jewelry, infectious disease safety mitigations, etc.)

-Communicate with the HQWBL coordinator/teacher/point of contact regarding any special student needs, concerns that might affect the experience, and/or questions related to the work site.
+Communicate with the HQWBL coordinator/teacher/point-of-contact regarding any special student needs, concerns that might affect the experience, and/or questions related to the work site.

-HQWBL COORDINATOR/TEACHER/POINT OF CONTACT AGREES TO:
+HQWBL COORDINATOR/TEACHER/POINT-OF-CONTACT AGREES TO:

 *Ensure related classroom instruction, including safety procedures, is provided to prepare the students for the HQWBL experience if required.